k88hudson/git-flight-rules/README.md

 <a href="i-need-to-change-the-content-of-a-commit-which-is-not-my-last"></a>
 ### I need to change the content of a commit which is not my last

 Consider you created some (e.g. three) commits and later realize you missed doing something that belongs contextually into the first of those commits.
-This bothers you, because if you'd create a new commit containing those changes, you'd have a clean code base, but your commits weren't atomic (i.e. changes that belonged to each other weren't in the same commit).
-In such a situation you may want to change the commit where these changes belong to, include them and have the following commits unaltered.
+This bothers you because if you'd create a new commit containing those changes, you'd have a clean code base, but your commits weren't atomic (i.e. changes that belonged to each other weren't in the same commit).
+In such a situation you may want to change the commit where these changes belong to, include them and, have the following commits unaltered.
 In such a case, `git rebase` might save you.

 Consider a situation where you want to change the third last commit you made.